khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 ![](./MediaFolder/media/image57.JPG)

-9. The graphical portal should show two applications in our project
+10. The graphical portal should show two applications in our project

 ![](./MediaFolder/media/image58.JPG)

-10. From the left menu in the web console, click on storage and verify that OpenShift created a persistent storage volume using Azure storage.
+11. From the left menu in the web console, click on storage and verify that OpenShift created an ephemeral storage volume using Azure storage.

 ![](./MediaFolder/media/image59.JPG)

-11. Change the deployment configuration of the front-end application to include the environment variables required to access the database
+12. Change the deployment configuration of the front-end application to include the environment variables required to access the database

 ```bash
 oc env dc nationalparklocator -e MONGODB_USER=mongodb MONGODB_PASSWORD=mongodb -e MONGODB_DATABASE=mongodb